 In the video that follows, Carin, a member of D2L’s accessibility team and a screen reader ninja, demonstrates how she uses Brightspace with the JAWS screen reader.

 Video duration: 3 minutes 26 seconds

-For those of you who are curious to learn screen reader interaction in greater detail, here is a longer demo of the same task where Kathy, a member of the Accessibility Interest Group, has explained the steps using the NVDA screen reader.
+For those of you who are curious to learn screen reader interaction in greater detail, here is a longer demo of the same task that explains the steps using the NVDA screen reader.

 Video duration: 11 minutes 57 seconds